“This program has opened doors for me I thought were closed long ago” – Former Look at My Life Project Participant

 Amadeusz, in partnership with Humber College, The Laidlaw Foundation and The City of Toronto’s Toronto Youth Equity Strategy, conducted research on ‘sparks’ for firearm possession among young people in Toronto.
 This research is the foundation for Project Prosper.
-This project works with young people aged 18-30 with firearm-related charges and aims to reduce their involvement in violence and crime, including firearm possession.
+This project works with young people aged 18-29 throughout incarceration and co-ordinates existing systems to support transition and foundation in community with the aim to reduce their involvement in future violence and crime.

 Project Quiet Storm

 Project Quiet Storm (PQS) is Amadeusz’s effort to continue advocating for equitable access to education for the remand population in Ontario.
 PQS is a group of stakeholders that was established to fulfill the recommendations outlined in Look at my Life: Access to Education for the Remand Population in Ontario (Woods, Gopal, & George, 2014) to ensure people held in remand will have equal and sustainable access to education.